munificent/craftinginterpreters/book/closures.md

 ### Compiling to closure objects

-We have closure objects but our VM never creates them.
+We have closure objects, but our VM never creates them.
 The next step is getting the compiler to emit instructions to tell the runtime when to create a new ObjClosure to wrap a given ObjFunction.
 This happens right at the end of a function declaration.